“I’m sorry. I’m just so sorry.”

 The irony is, the NHS ’s job of caring makes it in one sense our most egalitarian institution.
 In death lies the ultimate equality and, when treating sick patients, you are only one step removed from that.
 Medicine transcends difference.
 Hearts still pump, blood still flows, whatever skin they’re clothed in.
 My job is to help people, irrespective of race, religion, sexuality, nationality.
 When you lie before me in a hospital gown - vulnerable, frightened, disorientated, in pain - as your junior doctor I don’t care if you are English, Spanish or Outer Mongolian.
-You could be a communist, a Scientologist, a Prime Minister, an axe murderer.
-You could even be UK Health Secretary Jeremy Hunt and still I would treat you the same.
+You could be a communist, a Scientologist, a Prime Minister, an axe murderer and still I would treat you the same.

 Doctors, like nurses, treat one thing alone, the patient, the person in front of them.
 The values that infuse an NHS ward - kindness, tolerance, decency, humanity - should surely be writ large?
 I thought my country was inclusive, all-embracing.
 I’ve never felt more foreign.
 To my non-British colleagues, every one of you an asset to the NHS , I’m sorry, so sorry, please stay.